openrewrite/rewrite-docs/reference/faq.md

 ## I'm getting `java.lang.OutOfMemoryError: Java heap space` when running OpenRewrite.

-You can increase the size of the Java heap to see if that helps:
+You can either increase the size of the Java heap or build and run recipes with the [Moderne CLI](https://docs.moderne.io/).

+**Java heap instructions**

 {% tabs %}
 {% tab title="Gradle" %}